katelynarmstrong/professional-README-generator/README.md

   * [Questions](#questions)

   ## License
-  For more information on this license, please see https://choosealicense.com/licenses/mit/
+  For more information on this license, please see undefined

   ## Installation
   undefined

   ## Tests
-  na
+  npm test

   ## Repo
-  na
+  nothing special

   ## Contribute
-  na
+  just do it

   ## Questions:
-  You may email me with any additional questions at: na To see other projects review my GitHub: https://github.com/na
+  For an questions you may have please reach out to me via eamil katelynarmstrong6@gmail.com or GitHub https://github.com/katelynarmstrong